ChangeRequest/environment.hw1/README.md

 * LICENSE - license file ([Apache][1] or [MIT][2])
 * java.version - file, that contains output of `java -version` command.
 * IDE.png - screenshot of your configured IDE (eclipse or IDEA).
-* git.config - file, that contains output of `git config -list` command.
+* git.config - file, that contains output of `git config --list` command.

 2\.
 Create your first pull-request
 --------------